Slicer/SlicerLungCTAnalyzer/README.md

 <b>Details</b><br>
 The software uses freely definable threshold ranges to identify five regions of interest: "Bulla/emphysema","Inflated","Infiltrated", "Collapsed" and "Lung Vessel".
-Segments are generated using 3DSlicer's segment editor "Threshold" function and the volume of each segment is calculated by using 3DSlicer's "Segment statistics" function.
+Segments are generated using 3DSlicer's segment editor "Threshold" and "Grow from Seeds" function.
+The volume of each segment is calculated by using 3DSlicer's "Segment statistics" function.
 The results are then superimposed to the CT 2D views in standard colors: "Bulla" = black, "Inflated" = blue, "Infiltrated" = yellow, "Collapsed" = pink and "Vessel" = red.
 In addition, spatial reconstruction (3D) of the diseased lung segments is available.
 The total results of the segmentation include:<br>
 <br>